laabratory/laabratory.github.io/_posts/optimization-all-the-way-up.md

 ---
-title: Optimization All the Way Up
+title: "Optimizing UX like an ML model"
 date: 2024-11-11
 tags:
   - product-management